dravila-sl/Research-Data-Management-Framework/data-reuse.md

 # Reusing Existing Data

+Effective research data management is critical when reusing data from other sources.
+The following considerations will help ensure that the data is handled responsibly and effectively, leading to reproducible and credible research outcomes.

 ## Table of Contents
 1. [What is data reuse?](#what-is-data-reuse)
 2. [Where can I find existing data to reuse?](#where-can-i-find-existing-data-to-reuse)